Reinforcement Learning with Dual-Observation for General Video Game Playing: GVGAI Learning Competition

-Screenshots of training levels are illustrated in Figure \ref{fig:traininglevels}.
-The training levels for each game are designed to have different skill-depth. \emph{GoldDigger-1} is harder than \emph{GoldDigger-0} since the jewels are surrounded by more obstacles in the former.
-On the contrary, more surrounding obstacles in \emph{TreasureKeeper-0} makes it easier to protect the treasure chests from monsters.
-In \emph{WaterPuzzle}, the distances between sprites affect the difficulty degree, represented by the delay of reward.
-Consequently, \emph{WaterPuzzle} levels not only use different mazes but also differ in the sprite locations.
+\paragraph{Training Level Set} Screenshots of training levels are illustrated in Fig. \ref{fig:traininglevels}.
+The training levels for each game were designed to have different skill-depth. \emph{GoldDigger-1} is harder than \emph{GoldDigger-0}.
+On the contrary, more surrounding obstacles in \emph{TreasureKeeper-0} make it easier to protect the treasure chests from monsters.
+In \emph{WaterPuzzle}, the distances between sprites affect the difficulty of levels.
+Consequently, \emph{WaterPuzzle} levels not only use different mazes but also differ in sprite locations.